lxgr-linux/pokete/HowToPlay.md

 ![Balls](assets/ss/ss17.png)

 ## Settings
-I the games menu/settings you can change the players name, save, exit or change other settings.
+In the games menu/settings you can change the players name, save, exit or change other settings.
 To exit just press `Esc` or `q`.

 ![Settings](assets/ss/ss20.png)